Any good tips for scanning Golf Tags on the course?

 s

-sgbani posted almost 8 years ago
+sgbani posted over 8 years ago

 First, I do not keep my phone in my pocket anyway when I swing, I have it out or in my bag when swinging.
 I do use it to see how far I am hitting and such, so I find it is easy enough to have the club vertical, grip up (clubhead on ground) and tap the phone on the top.
 Works easily, quick, and does not look weird.